Monday, January 1, 2024

 Above, Duncan Grant, Self-Portrait In A Turban circa 1909

-Above, a self-portrait of Vanessa Bell
+Above, a self-portrait by Vanessa Bell

 Above, The Kitchen At Charleston, East Sussex